Skip navigation

 Outlook (Prognosis)

-If the blockage comes on suddenly, kidney damage is less likely if the problem is detected and repaired right away.
+If the blockage comes on suddenly, kidney damage is less likely if the problem is detected and treated right away.
 Often, the damage to the kidneys goes away.
 Long-term damage to the kidneys may occur if the blockage has been present for a long time.

 If only one kidney is damaged, chronic kidney problems are less likely.